Parental rights in child-custody and support decisions

-Historically, custody laws were biased in favor of women, sometimes granting mothers child custody even when the fathers would be more appropriate custodial parents and were known as the “tender years” doctrine: the courts believed that it was damaging to children to separate them from their mother when they were very young.
-Now, the courts are not biased against fathers and instead consider a list of relevant factors in each individual case.
+Historically, custody laws were biased in favor of women, sometimes granting to mothers child custody even when fathers could or would be more appropriate custodial parents — the “tender years” doctrine: the courts believed that it was damaging to children to separate them from their mother when they were very young.
+The state law is expanded to include same-gender couples as parents, regardless of gender.
+Since the courts are not biased against fathers, they consider a list of relevant factors in each individual case.

-Silverman & Silverman, Attorneys at Law, was formed in 1993 and focuses on resolving family law matters.
+Silverman & Silverman, Attorneys at Law, was formed in 1993 and focuses on resolving family-law matters.
 We have the experience and resources to advocate for your just treatment by the courts that lead to an equitable decision about your parental rights.
-We have extensive training in mediation and collaborative law methods for guiding families toward agreements that put their children's best interests first.
-Attorney Alan R. Silverman is certified by the Board of Legal Specialization of the State Bar of California as a family law specialist and enjoyed a 15-year career as a psychologist and family counselor before beginning his legal practice.
+We have education and practice in mediation and collaborative-law methods for guiding families toward agreements that put their children’s best interests first.
+Attorney Alan R. Silverman is certified by the Board of Legal Specialization of The State Bar of California as a family law specialist (CFLS) and enjoyed a 15-year career as a psychologist and family counselor before beginning his legal practice.

 California laws regarding gender and child custody decisions

-The American Bar Association Center on Children and the Law published its second edition of "A Judge's Guide: Making Child-Centered Decisions in Custody Cases."
-This informative procedural guidebook explains that courts have moved away from maternal preference and toward a gender-neutral approach, but it recommends that judges sometimes consider gender in their decisions, such as in situations involving:
+The American Bar Association Center on Children and the Law published its second edition of “A Judge’s Guide: Making Child-Centered Decisions in Custody Cases.”
+This informative procedural guidebook explains that courts moved away from maternal preference and toward a gender-neutral approach; it recommends that judges sometimes consider gender in their decisions, such as in situations involving:

 - Parental alienation — A parent who continually makes degrading and derogatory remarks about the gender of the other parent may contribute to parental alienation.